Share Rail crossing study on FacebookShare Rail crossing study on TwitterShare Rail crossing study on LinkedinEmail Rail crossing study link

 The Study

-We've initiated a transportation study to explore the transportation impacts on five road-level railway crossings along the Metrolinx corridor.
+This study is complete.
+We've completed a transportation study to explore the transportation impacts on five road-level railway crossings along the Metrolinx corridor.
 This work supports planned Metrolinx service expansion along the Kitchener GO rail line through Guelph including all-day two-way GO service.
 While Metrolinx is indicating they do not plan on closing any more crossings, we continued with our study because we want to preserve connectivity and ensure it aligns with our transportation goals now and into the future.

-This is a City of Guelph-led project, and the results will be shared with Metrolinx when the study is complete.
+This is a City of Guelph-led project, and the study results were shared with Metrolinx.

-The study will also look at and assess options for active transportation (e.g. footbridge) connection across the rail line at Cityview Drive.
+The study also looked at and assess options for active transportation (e.g. footbridge) connection across the rail line at Cityview Drive.
 As a result of the engagement, we have added the assessment of options for active transportation at Margaret Green park and Dublin Street.

-To find the best solution for each crossing we’ll look at the unique context of each one and our city’s overall transportation network.
-For example, we’ll need to consider how closing one rail crossing would affect traffic flow at another and in the local area.
+To find the best solution for each crossing we looked at the unique context of each one and our city’s overall transportation network.
+For example, considering how closing one rail crossing would affect traffic flow at another and in the local area.
 Some options may not be possible to implement for every crossing.

 What is the process moving forward?

-• The current open house comment period ends June 29.
+The current open house comment period ended June 29.

 The Study

-We've initiated a transportation study to explore the transportation impacts on five road-level railway crossings along the Metrolinx corridor.
+This study is complete.
+We've completed a transportation study to explore the transportation impacts on five road-level railway crossings along the Metrolinx corridor.
 This work supports planned Metrolinx service expansion along the Kitchener GO rail line through Guelph including all-day two-way GO service.
 While Metrolinx is indicating they do not plan on closing any more crossings, we continued with our study because we want to preserve connectivity and ensure it aligns with our transportation goals now and into the future.

-This is a City of Guelph-led project, and the results will be shared with Metrolinx when the study is complete.
+This is a City of Guelph-led project, and the study results were shared with Metrolinx.

-The study will also look at and assess options for active transportation (e.g. footbridge) connection across the rail line at Cityview Drive.
+The study also looked at and assess options for active transportation (e.g. footbridge) connection across the rail line at Cityview Drive.
 As a result of the engagement, we have added the assessment of options for active transportation at Margaret Green park and Dublin Street.

-To find the best solution for each crossing we’ll look at the unique context of each one and our city’s overall transportation network.
-For example, we’ll need to consider how closing one rail crossing would affect traffic flow at another and in the local area.
+To find the best solution for each crossing we looked at the unique context of each one and our city’s overall transportation network.
+For example, considering how closing one rail crossing would affect traffic flow at another and in the local area.
 Some options may not be possible to implement for every crossing.

 What is the process moving forward?

-• The current open house comment period ends June 29.
+The current open house comment period ended June 29.

 Do you have a comment for us about the Rail Crossing Study or any of the crossings in the study?
 Tell us here.